 This involves a needle, thread, stabilizer, and an embroidery hoop.
 An embroidery machine doesn’t make any cuts during the stitching process.

-Can you use Cricut SVG files on an embroidery machine?
+You Can’t Use Cricut SVG files on an Embroidery Machine

-Many embroidery designs (mostly appliques) come with SVG files, though, which you can load onto your computer and cut with your Cricut before using your embroidery machine.
+Many embroidery designs (mostly appliques) come with SVG files, though, which you can load onto your computer and cut with your Cricut before using the included embroidery design file with your machine.

 Even though a Cricut and embroidery machine can’t read the same files and don’t have much overlap in function, there are many ways they work together!